John Smith (BBC executive)

 John Smith (born August 1957) was the chief executive officer of BBC Worldwide from 2004 until 2012 and was a board member of Burberry Group plc and Chief Operating Officer.
 He is now Chairman of several businesses and a Director of both listed and private equity owned companies.

 Smith attended the Shelton Lock school (which became Merrill College) in Derby.
 He later went to the Harvard Business School.
 He completed the management development programme at the BRB Group before joining the BBC where he became CFO then COO.
-From there he acme CEO of BBC Worldwide.
+From there he became CEO of BBC Worldwide.

 At the BBC

 Smith joined the BBC in 1989, becoming the BBC's Finance Director (CFO) in 1996.
 In April 2000, he became Director of Finance, Property & Business Affairs, adding Property, Procurement and Programme Rights to his portfolio.
 He oversaw the redevelopment of significant properties for the BBC, including Broadcasting House in Central London and the Media Village in W12.
 He also chaired the BBC Pension Fund Investment Committee.
 In June 2004, he became the BBC's Chief Operating Officer.

 He undertook the Commercial Review of all the BBC's commercial activities and was responsible in 2004 for the sale of BBC Technology to Siemens Business Services, and in 2005, he led the sale of BBC Broadcast to Creative Broadcast Services Limited, a Macquarie Company.
 This company became Red Bee Media.
 He was Chairman of BBC Studios, and Post Production.

 In July 2004, John Smith took the helm at BBC Worldwide becoming CEO.